 The problems are induced due to scale and severity of the fertilizers.
 To resolve these problems, alternative methods of sustaining plant nutrition are being developed in agricultural science.
 In these alternative methods, mineral fertilizers are used with lower inputs.
-The use of mineral fertilizers can be reduced by the input of organic materials and the plant should be supplemented with specific root-associated microbes by which the organic-bound nutrients would be depolymerized and mineralized.
-The use of organic inputs can be applied easily because myriad agricultural, industrial and municipal processes generate a large amount of nutrient-rich waste that has been disposed of.
+The use of mineral fertilizers can be reduced by the input of organic materials and the plant should be supplemented with specific rootassociated microbes by which the organic-bound nutrients would be depolymerized and mineralized.
+The use of organic inputs can be applied easily because innumerable industrial, agricultural and municipal processes generate a large amount of nutrient-rich junk that has been discarded off.
 These waste material can be used as compost and fertilizers.
-These organically bound nutrient have more stability in the soil as compare to the mineral fertilizers due to which they show less leaching and volatilization.
+These organically bound nutrient have more stability in the soil as compare to the inorganic fertilizers due to which they show less leaching and volatilization.